Reducing Hallucination in Legal RAG Chatbots: A Comparative Study of Deep Learning Retrieval Architectures

 Response:

 • Human annotation bottleneck eliminated.
-LePaRD (ACL 2024) provides 4M+ expert-annotated legal citation pairs as gold-standard retrieval ground truth.
-DeBERTa-v3 NLI runs fully locally on cluster GPU (bfloat16, ~3GB VRAM); no API calls, no human reviewers, no annotation bottleneck.
+LePaRD (ACL 2024) provides 4M+ expert-annotated legal citation pairs as gold-standard retrieval ground truth (2,429,533 verified pairs via eyecite + rapidfuzz semantic bridge, 60.74% of 4M). gpt-4o-mini judges hallucination automatically; no human annotation, no annotation bottleneck.

 • Compute feasibility confirmed and capped.
 Training: 500K–1M pairs (not 3.2M full LePaRD).
 Retrieval eval: 10K–50K queries.
 Generation eval: 1,000 stratified queries (±2.5pp at 95% CI).
 Iteration corpus: ~150K opinions (10% subset) for fast iteration; full 1.46M for final runs.